Sivazam/pHLynk/OTP_SMS_SETUP_GUIDE.md

 3. **Set up OTP Verification (Recommended)**
    - Go to Twilio Verify in the console
    - Create a new Verification Service
-   - Choose a friendly name (e.g., "PharmaLynk OTP")
+   - Choose a friendly name (e.g., "PharmaLync OTP")
    - Copy the Service SID (starts with VA...)
    - Set this as `TWILIO_VERIFICATION_SERVICE_SID`